dotrothschild/BlinkEffect-library/readme.md

 How to use BlinkEffect:

-/nblink(view) where view is the object to blink /nExample: blink(binding.textviewFirst)
+blink(view) where view is the object to blink

+Example: blink(binding.textviewFirst)